Travel

 When Duran Duran announce a run of shows, fans pay attention.
 When they announce four nights in Las Vegas, you start checking flights and looking for your show ‘fit.

 As you probably know, this spring, the band takes over the sleek new theater at Fontainebleau Las Vegas for May 2, May 6, May 8, and May 9, turning a typical Vegas weekend into something a little more… Duranified.
 The shows follow their appearance at the BeachLife Festival in California on May 1, meaning the band will arrive in the desert already warmed up and ready to go.
 If you’re a Duranie, this is a Save A Prayer-level pilgrimage (but with casinos and cocktails and confetti).
+Don’t miss it, because after Vegas they’re headed to Italy, Switzerland, Germany, and other stops in Europe.

 Below are a few ideas designed for Duranies who appreciate a good martini, a good vibe, and know when to shout “1, 2, 3, 4” during Rio.